okaresz/qtuc/doc/mainpage.md

 update this variable, etc...
 See [deviceAPI doc page](@ref doc-deviceAPIxml) for details.

-### qcProxySettings.xml ##
+### qcProxy and qcGUI settings ###			{#mainpage-settings-progSettings}

+Proxy and gui settings are managed with QSettings, for more information, see Qt's documentation on it.
+However, the settings are explicitly written to file, even on windows, where the default QSettings backend is the registry.
+The path of the current settings file is printed on the command line upon program startup.
-Currently, this file exists beside the qcProxy executable, and generated automatically with default values if not found.
+Generated automatically with default values if not found.
 See related page for details.

-### qcGuiSettings.xml ##

-Currently, this file exists beside the qcGUI executable, and generated automatically with default values if not found.
-See related page for details.
+## Command line arguments ##			{#mainpage-cmdLineArgs}

+-v: be verbose

+-vv: be very verbose

+--passthrough: Enable passthrough mode.
+In this mode, proxy will relay all device commands to all clients, and send all client device commands to the device.
+This way, deviceStateVariables in the proxy are not used, proxy will act only as a translator.
+Also, the commands related and relying on stateVariables will not work in passthrough mode, for example subscribe, autoUpdate, and so on...